- Myth 1: A dirty chain will wear faster

 Myth 1: A dirty chain will wear faster

 Probably the biggest myth is that a dirty chain wears faster than a clean one.
 That’s true only if the dirt get’s between the moving parts, where it slides over the teeth of your crank and sprockets.
-I’ve seen chains dirty beyond compare on decades old bikes, where the crankset was in perfect condition.
+I’ve seen chains dirty beyond comparison on decades old bikes, where the crankset was in perfect condition.

 Cleaning incorrectly might actually move fresh dirt and grit into the area between chain and teeth and cause extra wear.
 Especially if cleaning includes simply moving a cloth over the outside of the chain, pushing the dirt inwards.
 So it’s not a dirty chain that causes the wear, but a fresh influx of dirt to the innards of the chain that’s the biggest culprit.